-Name of related party Relationship with the Company Coremax (BVI) Corporation The subsidiary of the Company Coremax (Thailand) Co., Ltd. The subsidiary of the Company Uranus Chemicals Co., Ltd. The subsidiary of the Company Hengi Chemical Co., Ltd. The subsidiary of the Company Coremax Zhuhai Chemical Co., Ltd. The subsidiary of the Company Coremax Ningbo Chemical Co., Ltd. The subsidiary of the Company Coremax (Zhangzhou) Chemical Co., Ltd. The subsidiary of the Company Jiangxi Tianjiang Materials Co., Ltd. The subsidiary of the Company ITOCHU CORPORATION Director of the Company (Note)
+Name of related party Relationship with the Company Coremax (BVI) Corporation The subsidiary of the Company Coremax (Thailand) Co., Ltd. The subsidiary of the Company

+Name of related party Relationship with the Company Uranus Chemicals Co., Ltd. The subsidiary of the Company Hengi Chemical Co., Ltd. The subsidiary of the Company Coremax Zhuhai Chemical Co., Ltd. The subsidiary of the Company (Note 1) Coremax Ningbo Chemical Co., Ltd. The subsidiary of the Company Coremax (Zhangzhou) Chemical Co., Ltd. The subsidiary of the Company Jiangxi Tianjiang Materials Co., Ltd. The subsidiary of the Company ITOCHU CORPORATION Director of the Company (Note 2)